 Reserve Bank of India being the central bank of the country is a great organisation to work for.
 Every year Lakhs of aspirants apply for the RBI Grade B posts as it offers great career opportunities as well as impressive perks & allowances to its officers.
-The Grade B recruitment notification is expected to be announced in the month of June 2019 most probably.
-It is highly advisable to start with your preparations from now on itself so that when you are suddenly notified of the recruitment notification, you have already covered a prominent portion of the syllabus.
+The Grade B recruitment notification is expected to be announced in June 2020 most probably.
+It is advisable to start with your preparations from now on itself so that when you are suddenly notified of the recruitment notification, you have already covered a prominent portion of the syllabus.
 The Grade B Exam is conducted in three stages namely Phase I, Phase 2 and the Interview round.

-Toppers of the exam have always suggested to carry on the preparations and study for both Phase 1 and Phase 2 simultaneously because the syllabus of the Phase 2 of RBI Grade B is vast and requires thorough knowledge and persistence in studies.
+Toppers of the exam have always suggested to carry on the preparations and study for both Phase 1 and Phase 2 simultaneously because the syllabus of Phase 2 of RBI Grade B is vast and requires thorough knowledge and persistence in studies.
 The subjects asked in the Phase 2 Exam are Economics & Social Issues, Finance & Management and Descriptive English.
 So to give you a helping hand in your studies for the Grade B Exam, we at Oliveboard would be providing you study notes on important topics from the syllabus of Phase 2.
-In this blog we will cover the topic of Bonds – RBI Grade B Study Notes.
+In this blog, we will cover the topic of Bonds – RBI Grade B Study Notes.

 Bonds – RBI Grade B Study Notes – Finance & Management